 It becomes about filling a perceived “need” at the time, which is usually led by emotions.
-The actual cost of the amount of money being spent is not thought about.
+We tend not to think about the actual cost of the amount of money being spent.

-An example of deadly reactive spending is having a really tough week at work.
-That weekend, I decide that I deserve a beautiful sports car.
+An example of deadly reactive spending is having a tough week at work.
+That weekend, I decided that I deserve a beautiful sports car.
 I know I can afford the payment, and so I go to the car dealership and buy an expensive car.

 At first, this might not seem like a big deal.
 But I've increased my monthly expenses, and I'm most likely going to pay more for the car because of interest.
 I might have done some quick math to confirm I can afford the monthly payment, but I'm ignoring the full cost of this purchase, and whether or not it aligns with my financial goals.

 The error is not in buying a sports car.
 If you can afford one, and it doesn't negatively impact your financial future, I'm not going to try to convince you not to get that car.
-The goal is being an active participant in understanding what is going on with your money, and if it aligns with what you want.
+The goal is being actively participating in understanding what is going on with your money.
+It should align with what you want.

 Reactive spending not only can come from negative situations but also positive experiences.